hakanw/django-zeropush/README.md

 # The HTTP API for adding new push tokens

-Once you've added zeropush.urls to your `urls.py` file, you'll be able to POST to `/zeropush/add_device/` with a parameter `token` which is the device token string.
-This will create a new PushDevice object that associates the currently logged in user session with a device.
+Once you've added `zeropush.urls` to your `urls.py` file, a logged in user session can POST to `/zeropush/add_device/` with a parameter `token` which is the device token string to a new `PushDevice` object that associates the current django user with a specific device token.